wheresmygrantgil/ggmatcher/README.md

 ## Deployment

-No build step is required; the site consists only of HTML, CSS and JavaScript files.
-It can be hosted on any static hosting service, for example:
+Run `node build.js` to generate the minified `main.min.js` and `styles.min.css` files before deploying.
+The site can then be hosted on any static hosting service, for example:

 - **GitHub Pages** – push the repository to GitHub and enable Pages on the `main` branch.
 - **Netlify** – create a site from this repository and set the publish directory to the repository root.